Piwigo/piwigo-videojs/README.md

 Support
 -----
+Please have a look at the forums if you encounter some issues during installation.

-To get support, please create new [issue](https://github.com/xbgmsharp/piwigo-videojs/issues)
+To report bugs and suggest new features, please create a new [issue](https://github.com/xbgmsharp/piwigo-videojs/issues)

 Help me improve the plugin, rate my [plugin](http://piwigo.org/ext/extension_view.php?eid=610), and if possible please send a greeting message to me ;)